idaholab/Malcolm-Helm/README.md

     "sharedFileSystemPath": "/opt/local-path-provisioner"
   }

+## External Elasticsearch notes

+Elasticsearch requires TLS termination in order for it to support Single Sign On (SSO) functionality.
+The values file was updated to give the user of this helm chart the ability to copy the certificate file from a different namespace into Malcolm namespace for usage.

+Furthermore, dashboards_url (IE kibana) is still expected to remain unencrypted when using Istio service mesh.

 ## Installation procedures

 Check the chart/values.yaml file for all the features that can be enabled disabled and tweaked prior to running the below installation commands.